-If a director is unsure whether he or she, a Business Affiliate, or a Family Member has a potential Conflict of Interest that could be Material, the director shall promptly disclose the same to the Chairman who shall refer the matter to the Corporate Governance Committee, which may consult with the President, the General Counsel, and such other advisors as the Committee shall deem appropriate.
-Any potential Material Conflict of Interest that is referred to the Corporate Governance Committee also shall be reported to the General Counsel.
-It shall be the responsibility of the Corporate Governance Committee, with the advice of legal counsel, to determine whether the potential Conflict of Interest is Material and to report such determination to the Board of Directors.
+If a director is unsure whether he or she, a Business Affiliate, an Imputed Person, or a Family Member (if the director has knowledge of such Family Member's interests) has a potential Conflict of Interest that could be Material, the director shall promptly disclose the same to the Chairman who shall refer the matter to the Committee, which may consult with the President, the General Counsel, and such other advisors as the Committee shall deem appropriate.
+Any potential Material Conflict of Interest that is referred to the Committee also shall be reported to the General Counsel.
+It shall be the responsibility of the Committee, with the advice of legal counsel, to determine whether the potential Conflict of Interest is Material and to report such determination to the Board of Directors.

-The types of transactions, relationships, or activities that could give rise to Material Conflicts of Interest for directors include, but are not limited to, the following examples:
+The types of transactions, relationships, or activities that could give rise to potential Conflicts of Interest that are Material for directors include, but are not limited to, the following examples:

 - A director is in the process of applying for a Farmer Mac loan, knowing that the loan-to-value ratio (LTV) of the loan would exceed Farmer Mac's underwriting standards.
-The director initiates a change in the underwriting standards to increase the maximum LTV, doing so on the premise that the change is in the best interests of Farmer Mac. - A Class A Director or Class B Director is also an officer, director, or employee of a Participant and urges Farmer Mac to reduce the guarantee fee that would be charged to certain, but not all, institutions-including the director's own institution-in connection with guarantee transactions. - A Class A Director who is also an officer, director, or employee of a bank urges Farmer Mac to adopt a requirement that all borrowers maintain depository accounts with their lenders and that the bank may use those accounts as additional security (a right of set-off) for payments due on the loan. - A Class B Director who is also an officer, director, or employee of a Farm Credit System institution urges Farmer Mac to adopt a requirement that all borrowers own stock in their lenders and to pledge that stock as additional security for the loan.

-• A Class A or Class B Director who is also an officer, director, or employee of a customer or business partner of Farmer Mac is involved in deliberations with the Board of Directors or discussions with Farmer Mac employees about a dispute involving such customer or business partner.
+The director initiates a change in the underwriting standards to increase the maximum LTV, doing so on the premise that the change is in the best interests of Farmer Mac. - A Class A Director or Class B Director is also an officer, director, or employee of a Participant and urges Farmer Mac to reduce the guarantee fee that would be charged to certain, but not all, institutions-including the director's own institution-in connection with guarantee transactions. - A Class A Director who is also an officer, director, or employee of a bank urges Farmer Mac to adopt a requirement that all borrowers maintain depository accounts with their lenders and that the bank may use those accounts as additional security (a right of set-off) for payments due on the loan. - A Class B Director who is also an officer, director, or employee of a Farm Credit System institution urges Farmer Mac to adopt a requirement that all borrowers own stock in their lenders and to pledge that stock as additional security for the loan. - A Class A or Class B Director who is also an officer, director, or employee of a customer or business partner of Farmer Mac is involved in deliberations with the Board of Directors or discussions with Farmer Mac employees about a dispute involving such customer or business partner.

-In a situation involving a Material Conflict of Interest, a director may not participate in any discussion or deliberation of, or any vote on, any question, issue, decision, or transaction in which it has been determined (by either the director or the Corporate Governance Committee) that the director, or any Business Affiliate or Family Member of such director, has or appears to have such Material Conflict of Interest.
-In those situations, the Corporate Governance Committee is also authorized to resolve the Material Conflict of Interest by restricting the distribution of certain sensitive information to the director with a Material Conflict of Interest.
+In a situation involving a Material Conflict of Interest, a director may not participate in any discussion or deliberation of, or any vote on, any question, issue, decision, or transaction in which it has been determined (by either the director or the Committee) that the director, or any Business Affiliate, an Imputed Person, or Family Member of such director (to the extent that the director has knowledge of such Family Member's interests), has or appears to have such Material Conflict of Interest.
+In those situations, the Committee is also authorized to resolve the Material Conflict of Interest by restricting the distribution of certain sensitive information to the director with a Material Conflict of Interest.
 Notwithstanding anything to the contrary herein, a director may participate in discussions and deliberations that generically address subject matter areas about which such director has expertise.